 The Australian Museum has over 21 million natural history and cultural objects of significance to Australia, and many of these are displayed in the galleries.
 In addition to natural history, you will find cultural exhibitions which celebrate the country’s history, spirituality and diversity.
 It showcases the rich culture and history of the Country now known as Sydney City.

 The museum has hosted numerous exhibitions, one such as “Alexander the Great” which exhibited the largest collection of treasures ever to come to Australia.
 The museum hosts touring exhibitions on a regular basis.
 Other audience engagement programs include live displays to help demonstrate the behaviours and adaptations of animals, video conferencing for school children, as well as cultural heritage initiatives for youth and its native Australians.

-The Museum is committed to working in scientific research, education and creating exhibitions.
 A collection of over 20,000 cultural objects, 8,000 archaeological pieces and many thousands from across the Pacific of cultural exchange and learning.
 Free guided tours are available.
 It is subject to availability.

 Events And Festivals At The Australian Museum